-In witness thereof the und ersigned Representa atives, duly authorized by their respective

-Governments, have signed the present Agreement.

-DONE at in "" in English.

-For the Government of For the Government of

-the Italian Republic XXXX (
+In witness thereof, the undersigned Representatives, duly authorized by their respective Governments, have signed the present Agreement.
+DONE aton in t English language, all texts being equally a wo originals, each in the Italian, and authentic.
+In case of any divergence in interpretext in English shall prevail. retation of the provisions of this Agreement, the For the Government For the Government of the Italian Republic